shahmas6/Digit-Recognition/README.md

 # Digit-Recognition
-Some machine learning algorithms to classify digits
+Some machine learning algorithms to classify hand-written digits